Ken Bruce claims BBC failed to promote huge Radio 2 moment: ‘It wasn’t mentioned’

 Bruce left the BBC to move over to its rival, Greatest Hits Radio, which he said had made him feel at home “since pretty much day one”.

-While he initially said it was his decision to step down from the BBC, he later accused the broadcasting company of pushing him to leave earlier than he had intended, in a tweet shared shortly before his last show.
+While he initially said it was his decision to step down from the BBC, he later accused the corporation of pushing him to leave earlier than he had intended, in a tweet shared shortly before his last show.

 Watch Apple TV+ free for 7 days